Tired of blogs regurgitating the same top 10 things to do in Jodhpur? Here’s my list of some unusual experiences in the blue city.

 In fact, the chaotic street market at the clock tower in Jodhpur was once a traditional market where local textiles were bartered with passing Arab merchants, for vegetables, lentils and other food – because ker sangri was the only thing people could get from their own land.

-Tip: I loved the ker sangri preparation – with less oil on request – at Ekatra, the in-house restaurant at Radisson Jodhpur.
+Things to do in Jodhpur tip: I loved the ker sangri preparation – with less oil on request – at Ekatra, the in-house restaurant at Radisson Jodhpur.

 Stay in a hotel built like a traditional red sandstone haveli